kalebcomb97/Website/content/projects.md

 title: Projects
 ---
 ## Projects
-Here are some projects I have been working on:
+Here are two of the projects that I've been working on:
 - [Project 1](/Project1/)

 - [Project 2](/Project2/)